Weddings at Gillette Castle State Park

 Per Regulations of Connecticut State Agencies §23-4-1 - §23-4-35:

 State parks and state forest recreation areas shall be open for public use daily between sunrise and sunset.
-All vehicles must leave the park by sunset.
+Vehicles may enter daily from 8 a.m. and must leave the park by sunset.

 Possession and consumption of alcohol is permitted in the park so long as the container is no more than 1 liter.